UnLuckyLust/WalletManager/README.md

 ## Initial Setup
 - Place the CMD file in the coin installation folder (cli wallet version).
-- if you haven't installed the official cli wallet for the coin, you'll have the option to download it to the current folder.
+- If you haven't installed the official cli wallet for the coin, you'll have the option to download it to the current folder.

 ## Warnings and Notes
 - This cmd file will only use official commands for the wallet.